usnistgov/OpenSeadragonScalebar/README.md

-This OpenSeadragon ( http://openseadragon.github.io/ ) plugin provide
+This OpenSeadragon ( http://openseadragon.github.io/ ) plugin provides
 a scale bar which adjusts depending on the zoom level.

 It can be used like this: